ahw/vim-hooks/README.md

 ### Recompile Sass files on save
-This shows an example working tree and the contents of a two-line shell script, `.recompile-styles.bufwritepost.vimhook` which calls the `sass` compiler.
+This shows an example working tree and the contents of a two-line shell script, `.234.bufwritepost.vimhook` which calls the `sass` compiler.
 Remember that the ".234" part of the VimHook script can be number you want, or left off entirely.

 ```
 .